TTL vs CMOS: Input & Output Characteristics Explained

 To make it simple, we will do a simple experiment using two popular digital IC families: the SN74LS00 (TTL) and the CD4011 (CMOS).

-We will learn how they work by measuring electrical characteristics with a regular multimeter.
-Then, compare the results with their datasheets.
+We’ll measure these electrical characteristics using a regular multimeter and compare the results with their respective datasheets.

 The goal is to understand: